-• NT = -2: allows reading an RF law (voltage, frequency, etc.) for CAVITE from an external data file.
+• NT = -2: allows reading an RF law (voltage, frequency, etc.) for CAVITE from an external ascii file (with default name zgoubi.freqLaw.In).
 Useful for acceleration in fixed field rings for instance.
+The formatting of the ascii data is in six columns, as follows (the numerical data are just for illustration):